Three Bewildered People in the Night

-Three Bewildered People in the Night is a 1987 American drama film directed by Gregg Araki and starring Darcy Marta, John Lacques, and Mark Howell.
+Three Bewildered People in the Night is a 1987 American drama film directed by Gregg Araki in his feature film directorial debut.
+The film stars Darcy Marta, John Lacques, and Mark Howell.
 The film follows three characters through the dissolution of a heterosexual relationship and the possible beginning of a gay one.

 Plot

 The film revolves around Alicia, a video artist, her live-in boyfriend Craig, a journalist and frustrated actor, and David, Alicia's best friend and a gay performance artist.
 Through a series of telephone calls and coffee shop conversations, Craig and Alicia split up and Craig and David take tentative steps toward a relationship.